-Products Pillar: The Company seeks to provide sustainable and ethical product choices that serve the needs of its customers by focusing on sustainable sourcing and through strong partnerships with its suppliers that can offer more sustainable solutions to its customers.
+Products pillar: The Company seeks to provide sustainable and ethical product choices that serve the needs of its customers by focusing on sustainable sourcing and through strong partnerships with its suppliers that can offer more sustainable solutions to its customers.

-Sustainable Sourcing: The Company seeks to ensure the long-term viability of natural resources and the fair treatment of people and animals through its sustainable seafood, animal welfare and fair-trade sourcing practices.
+Sustainable Sourcing: The Company seeks to ensure the long-term viability of natural resources and the fair treatment of people and animals through its animal welfare, sustainable seafood, sourcing sustainable palm oil and fair-trade sourcing practices.